BDC Hamburger Icon

 How does jury duty work?

-All Americans are obligated to serve jury duty.
+All eligible Americans are obligated to serve jury duty when summoned.
 In fact, jury duty is often considered a person’s civic duty.
 Without juries composed of impartial and randomly chosen citizens, defendants in court cases can’t receive the speedy and fair trials outlined in the Sixth Amendment.
-Given this obligation, an employee’s jury duty summons supersedes their work for you.
+Given this obligation, an employee’s jury duty summons legally takes precedence over their work obligations.

 • Avoiding jury duty can have legal consequences.
 If an employee receives a jury duty summons, they must appear at the designated courthouse on the specified date at the specified time.
-If your employee ignores their jury duty summons, they could be held in contempt of court and charged.
+If your employee ignores their jury duty summons, they could be held in contempt of court and face fines or other penalties.
 As much of a hiccup as the employee’s absence may prove for your company, employee attendance should never come at the cost of legal troubles.

 • Employees can sometimes postpone jury duty.
-Sometimes employees can legally get out of jury duty.
-All jurors have the right to request at least one postponement, though requests may be denied.
+Sometimes, employees can legally be excused from jury duty.
+Many courts allow jurors to request at least one postponement, though requests may be denied.
 Additionally, subsequent requests after an initial request are usually forbidden.

 • Employees may be entirely exempt from jury duty (rare).
 Occasionally, certain summoned citizens can request exemption from serving on juries.
-These jurors must have medical, financial, caregiving or student obligations that preclude them from serving.
+Exemptions are rare and typically granted for significant medical, financial, caregiving or student obligations.

 Do you have to pay your employees for jury duty?